-Symptoms of allergic reactions in dogs range from mild to severe, and extreme allergic reactions can result in anaphylaxis, a potentially life-threatening condition.
+Symptoms range from mild to severe, and extreme reactions can result in anaphylaxis, a potentially life-threatening condition.
 If your dog shows signs of severe swelling, difficulty breathing, seizures, or shock, then you should get to an emergency veterinarian right away for treatment.

-For allergic reactions that are not life-threatening, you should seek a proper diagnosis from your veterinarian and provide recommended treatment, as well as eliminating or reducing exposure to allergens, if possible.
+For allergic reactions that are not life-threatening, you should seek a proper diagnosis from your vet and provide recommended treatment, as well as eliminate or reduce exposure to allergens if possible.

 Here is what you should know about the symptoms, triggers, and treatments for allergic reactions in dogs.